-One of the first D&I initiatives from the D&I Committee was to conduct an employee D&I engagement survey run by an external consultant, Pearn Kandola, to improve the firm's understanding of diversity and inclusion within the organisation.
-The survey received a strong employee participation rate of 82%.
+One of the first D&I initiatives from the D&I Committee was to conduct an employee D&I engagement survey run by an external consultant to improve the firm's understanding of diversity and inclusion within the organisation.
+The survey received a strong employee participation rate of 82%, and Polus has continued to run an annual survey ever since.